 Business Advice: 10 top tips for scaling your business

 If a company has grown in success, a business owner’s attention may turn to scaling it.
-Each company must take into account its unique set of circumstances, therefore there is no exact science to scaling a business.
+Each company must take into account its unique set of circumstances, perhaps opening an online business account is the next step or focusing on growing the company’s online presence, therefore there is no exact science to scaling a business.
 That being said, we’ve put together the ten following tips to help you get a head start…

 1. Ensure you are prepared for growth